14 ID Beamline

 - Carl Zeiss microscope for sample preparation

-- Laser Lab with cw, ps, and ns pulsed lasers
+- Laser Lab with ps and ns pulsed lasers, as well as CW lasers

 - Chemistry Lab